steveschnepp/blog.pwkf.org/_posts/2023-07-20-update-or-new.md

 If you think about it, one can map a set of blog posts as git commits.
 Those are also immutable, but can be updated via `git rebase`.

-And incidently, `git rebase` has the same pros and cons.
+And incidentally, `git rebase` has the same pros and cons.

 Therefore I will apply the following rationale :

 * Transparently update a post is fine if it didn't reach many users yet.
-So a few days is okay, as noone reads my blog anyway ;-)
+So a few days is okay, as no-one reads my blog anyway ;-)
 * It is better to update it, unless there is historical value, or significant changes
 * Hinting that the post was updated, and when, is a very good practice that avoids eroding trust
 * Having only 1 URL for the whole, updated, content is best.